POND ISLAND–“Seize opportunities” was the call issued by Governor Eugene Holiday to the newly sworn-in Leona Romeo-Marlin Cabinet II.

-The Governor said he trusts that in keeping with their oath, they will seize opportunities aimed at serving the people.
+Holiday said he trusts that in keeping with their oath, they will seize opportunities aimed at serving the people.

-Following the Governor’s address the ministers signed the substituting decree outlining replacements in case of absence.
+Following the Governor’s address, the ministers signed the substituting decree outlining replacements in case of absence.

 Prime Minister/General Affairs Minister Leona Romeo-Marlin will be replaced by Education, Culture, Youth and Sports Minister Wycliffe Smith.

 Finance Minister Perry Geerlings will be replaced by Lee.

 Justice Minister Cornelius de Weever will be replaced by Romeo-Marlin.

 Smith will be replaced by Tourism, Economic Affairs, Transport and Telecommunications Minister Stuart Johnson.